Hiking With Children: A Comprehensive Guide to Happy Family Outings

-- Safety whistles for the kids (just make sure and teach them when and how to use them).
+- A safety whistle for the kids (just make sure and teach them when and how to use them).

 Good to Have

-- Wet wipes are a godsend for parents in any situation, out on the trail is no different.
+- Wet wipes are a godsend in any situation, out on the trail is no different.
 They are great for calls of nature, mud removal and for cleaning up after meal times.

-- Binoculars, magnifying glasses and kids outdoors or field books.
+- Binoculars, a magnifying glass and kids’ outdoors or field guides.
 Set off their inner botanist or zoologist by allowing them to examine and understand nature.

 - A camera to capture those special moments with a photo or two

 So you have everything in hand, and you are on your way for your first hike.
 At this point, you need to get into the “hiking with kids” mindset.
 Three key things should help;

-- Let your goals be fluid, adjust to the situation and let your children enjoyment and comfort be the ultimate decider.
+- Let your goals be fluid, adjust to the situation and let your kids’ enjoyment and comfort be the ultimate decider.

 - Have Fun!!!

-Any hike that can bring out a child’s sense of exploration and adventure is guaranteed to be magical.
+Any hike that can bring out kids’ sense of exploration and adventure is guaranteed to be magical.
 The beauty of hiking is that any old trail can be wondrous if you encourage them to explore and use their imagination.